AD0791/sinatra-basic-views-lab-noukod-000/README.md

 But for now, they'll settle for just the basics.

-### Step 1:

-Start by writing the HTML in `index.erb`.
-Run the rspec tests to make sure you have the appropriate content on the page.

-### Step 2:

-In `app.rb`, you'll want to create a controller action responds to a GET request and loads `index.erb` in the browser.
 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-basic-views-lab' title='Sinatra Basic Views Lab'>Sinatra Basic Views Lab</a> on Learn.co and start learning to code for free.</p>